Perpetually Fair Assignments Via Balanced Sequences of Permutations: Valuations and Proportionality: Weak Full-Balance

-As the concept of a balanced sequence is too strong, we would like to relax it.
+As the concept of a fully-balanced sequence is too strong, we would like to relax it.
 To do so (and also to link our balance concepts to the literature on fair allocation), we assume that each item $j\in[n]$ has a \emph{value} $v_j\in\mathbb{R}$, such that $v_1 > v_2 > \cdots > v_n$. \footnote{ The literature on fair division studies a more general setting, in which different players may have different rankings and different valuations over the items.
-It should be easy to extend the positive result in this paper to the more general setting.} The total value of any bundle (multiset of items) $Z$ is denoted $v(Z) := \sum_{k\in Z} v_k$.
+In \Cref{app:het-valuations} we prove that our main theorem holds in this more general setting too. } The total value of any bundle (multiset of items) $Z$ is denoted $v(Z) := \sum_{k\in Z} v_k$.

 A natural fairness concept is that each player should receive a bundle of items that is worth at least $1/n$ of the total value, that is, $v(Z_i^t)\geq v(Z_N^t)/n$. \footnote{ The phrase ``at least'' comes from the more general setting (\cref{ftn:different-valuations}).
 In the case of a common valuation, proportionality implies that each player receives exactly $1/n$ of the total value. } This concept is prominent both in law and in the literature on fair division ever since its inception \citep{steinhaus1948problem}.
 Nowadays, it is called \emph{proportionality} \citep{brams1996fair,robertson1998cake}.
 We require a strong variant of proportionality, which holds not only for specific valuations but for \emph{any} valuations that satisfy the condition $v_1 > \cdots > v_n$.
 We call this variant \emph{ordinal proportionality}, as it is based only on the order among items rather than on their exact values. \footnote{Ordinal fairness is also known as \emph{necessary fairness} or \emph{stochastic-dominance fairness (sd-fairness)}.
-Ordinal fairness in item allocation has been studied e.g. by \citet{bouveret2010fair,pruhs2012divorcing,aziz2015fair,segal2020fair,brams2022two,brams2026fair}. } Below, whenever we write ``proportional'', we mean ``ordinally-proportional''.
+Ordinal fairness in item allocation has been studied e.g. by \citet{bouveret2010fair,pruhs2012divorcing,aziz2015fair,segal2020fair,brams2022two,brams2026fair}. }